-has two immediate consequences.
-First, these missions are very demanding in terms of men and the means needed to transport and sustain them: many Alliance countries are suffering from overstretch as a result of the deployments in Bosnia and Kosovo.
+deployment.
+This has two immediate consequences.
+First, these missions are very demanding in terms of men and the means needed to transport and sustain them; many Alliance countries are suffering from overextension as a result of the deployments in Bosnia and Kosovo.
 Second, the nature of some operations makes timely consultation with parliaments extremely difficult.
 These trends also have implications for public support.
 Many of these conflicts are "remote" in the sense that they do not appear to present an immediate threat to national security, yet the media ensures that the suffering involved is brought directly into the homes of the public.
 This leads to the much debated "do something" factor.
-While for the most part the public appear to support the use of their armed forces in such situations, it is never clear to what degree this support will be sustained in the event of casualties.
+While for the most part the public appears to support the use of their armed forces in such situations, it is never clear to what degree this support will be sustained in the event of casualties.
 This is a difficult calculation for both policy makers and politicians.
 Hence the need to engage parliamentary support as early as possible.

-The importance of parliaments to defence is indisputable.
-However, there is less agreement on what role they should play.
-The key issue is how much influence and control a parliament should endeavour to exert over the development of the defence budget and the organisation and running of the armed forces; with what degree of detail and intrusiveness should parliamentarians scrutinise defence?
+If importance of parliaments to defense is indisputable, there is less agreement on what role they should play.
+The key issue is how much influence and control a parliament should endeavor to exert over the development of the defense budget and the organization and operation of the armed forces.
+With what degree of detail and intrusiveness should parliamentarians scrutinize defense?

-There is, of course, no single model - Alliance parliaments exert varying degrees of influence and in different ways.
-The basic distinction to be drawn is between those who exert direct influence through formal powers of consultation and decision and those whose influence is indirect through their ability to hold the executive accountable albeit "after the event".
+There is, of course, no single model.
+Alliance parliaments exert varying degrees of influence and in different ways.21 The basic distinction to be drawn is between those who exert direct influence through formal powers of consultation and decision and those whose influence is applied indirectly through their ability to hold the executive accountable, albeit after the fact.

-At one end of the spectrum there is the US Congress which, because of the US Constitution and the separation of powers, plays an influential role in the development of the US defence budget.
-Congress holds the Department of Defence firmly accountable, often in excruciating detail and in a manner described by some, particularly those on the receiving end, as excessive micro-management.
+At one end of the spectrum there is the U.S. Congress, which, because of the U.S. Constitution and the separation of powers, plays an influential role in the development of the U.S. defense budget.
+Congress holds the Department of Defense firmly accountable, often in excruciating detail and in a manner described by some, particularly those on the receiving end, as excessive micro-management.